Economic Opportunity Fundes Annual Budget and Tax Briefing

 Why Federal Budget and Tax Policy Matters to State and Local Funders

 States get about one-third of their revenue from the federal government — funds that help pay for health care, schools, housing, roads, child care, job training, and a range of other programs.
-Unlike the federal government, most states and localities must balance their budgets every year.
-Revenue growth and unprecedented federal aid will shape many upcoming legislative sessions as states determine funding priorities for the coming year.
-Policymakers will face critical choices on whether to prioritize tax cuts or investments that will support a robust recovery and reduce long-standing racial and economic inequities that the pandemic exposed and worsened.
+Unlike the federal government, most states and localities must balance their budgets every year and are directly affected by fluctuations in federal funding, presenting state policymakers with important choices regarding how to adjust their own spending in response.

 Local Watch Party Logistics